esy/esy-bash/README.md

 This source code is licensed under the [MIT License](./LICENSE).

 When installing, several other dependencies are downloaded - like Cygwin and the GNU utilities.
-These are bound by their own license terms.
+These are bound by their own license terms, primarily the [GPL License](https://en.wikipedia.org/wiki/GNU_General_Public_License)